-Category 1 – Feedback on the product
+- Feedback on the product (1-7 questions);

 1. Which of the following words would you use to describe our product?

 If you don’t want to give your clients any suggestions you can use on the open-ended variation of this customer survey question and ask ‘How would you describe our product?”.

 Answers to any of those will show you how well you communicate your value proposition and product vision to users.
 If your goal is to provide them with the world’s most sophisticated graphics software and people describe it as ‘Paint with 1 cool feature” it means that the communication is broken.

 Hint: Check what are the most common positive words used to describe your product.
-If they are very frequent, it may indicate that this is what your Customers are looking for in your product.
+If they are very frequent, it may indicate that this is what your customers are looking for in your product.
 You can use such words in your future marketing campaigns.

 2. How well does our product meet your needs?